 Depending on how we packed your bike for shipping, assembly may include installing handlebars, seatpost, wheels, pedals, rear derailleur or brake rotors.
-Make sure you empty the box thoroughly and check all nooks and crannies before you get rid of it, there may be a smaller box or items that could’ve sunk to the bottom or gotten shifted around during shipment.
+Make sure you empty the box thoroughly and check all nooks and crannies before you get rid of it, there may be a smaller box or items that sunk to the bottom or shifted around during shipment.
 These YouTube videos are great resources for a detailed guide on how to put together a brand new bike.
 Your bike will be different from the bikes in the videos but the same general principles apply.
 You can also go to Youtube.com and search for ‘How to assemble a new bike’ and either of these will come up.

 All maintenance is best done through a local bike shop or yourself if you have the tools and feel mechanically inclined to do the work necessary to take good care of your bike.
-If you don’t have a local bike shop you go to regularly, we suggest you find one and try to stick to the same shop in an effort to build the best relationship possible.
+If you don’t have a local bike shop you go to regularly, you should definitely find one and try to stick to the same shop in an effort to build the best relationship possible.
 Bike maintenance is similar to vehicle maintenance in the sense that you keep your vehicle running smoothly by keeping up with routine maintenance.
 Routine maintenance on your bike is needed more frequently than a car.
 How frequently?
-It depends on how much you ride, and you’ll learn to be the best judge of that as you put the miles/kms in.
+It depends on how much you ride, and you’ll learn to be the best judge of that as you put in the miles/kms.
 Here are some great references on simple bike maintenance practices:

 KEEPING A FRESH FINISH: